mooreds/docs-1/building/user-config.md

 Each data connection in your application can either reference a production key that you have provided or expect signed-in users to provide their own key.
 Check the appropriate boxes under **Require users to authenticate with these data connections**.
 For the rest, navigate to **Deploy &gt; Production Keys** and click **Add key**.

-## Custom UI for user settings

-An automatically generated user settings page will be sufficient for many Transposit applications.
-If your application requires custom UI for app settings, you have the option of selecting **Advanced (custom page template)**.

-With the advanced user settings page, you can modify the HTML and JavaScript provided in **Code &gt; Page template** to create your own forms for accepting user settings input and calling Transposit operations.
-For complex front ends, this can be a great starting point when prototyping.

-For even more control, it is possible to host your app's frontend with a third party and use Transposit as a backend.
-Apps can interface with Transposit via the [JavaScript SDK](/docs/building/js-sdk) or by directly invoking [HTTP endpoints](/docs/building/endpoints).

 ## User settings schema

-For applications requiring user-specific input, you can create a user settings schema under **User &gt; User Configuration &gt; User settings schema**
+For applications requiring user-specific configuration, you can define a user settings schema at **Users &gt; User Configuration &gt; User settings schema**.
+Settings marked with `Show on user settings page` will be displayed on the app's user settings page, along with any required data connector authentication.

 Below are examples of how you might use different types of inputs: